Symplectic structures on stratified pseudomanifolds: Introduction

-These results are inspired by the structure theorem for singular reduced spaces \cite[Theorem 2.1]{SL91} and the treatment for smooth structures on stratified spaces in \cite{Pf01}.
-Our motivation for introducing symplectic stratified pseudomanifold is to present a more algebro-geometric description of the symplectic form on a singular symplectic reduced space.
+This result is inspired by the structure theorem for singular reduced spaces \cite{SL91} and the treatment for singular symplectic quotient from complex geometry point of view via the Hamiltonian K\"{a}hlerian extension \cite{HHL94,HS20}.
+Our motivation for introducing symplectic stratified pseudomanifold is to present a more algebro-geometric description of the symplectic structure on a singular symplectic reduced space.
 Most of the important notions of symplectic manifolds can be extended to symplectic stratified pseudomanifolds.
 Specifically, the point we want to make here is that the study of symplectic and complex stratified pseudomanifolds may be of independent interest.